Balancing speed and quality with AI

 • Encourage teams to show learning velocity, not just production output.

-2. Keep Humans for Judgement
+2. Keep humans for judgement

 Designate a quality reviewer role in each sprint - someone responsible for checking alignment with user needs, tone, and ethics.